Cisco-Talos/clamav-documentation/src/manual/Installing/Docker.md

 ClamAV can be run within a Docker container.
 This provides isolation from other processes by running it in a containerized environment.
 If new or unfamiliar with Docker, containers or cgroups see [docker.com](https://www.docker.com).

+## Memory (RAM) Requirements

+Whether you're using the official ClamAV docker images or third party images that run ClamAV, you will need to ensure that you have enough RAM.

+Recommended RAM for ClamAV (As of 2020/09/20):
+- Minimum: 3 GiB
+- Preferred: 4 GiB

+### Why is this much RAM required?

+ClamAV uses upwards of 1.2 GiB of RAM simply to load the signature definitions into matching structures in the construct we call an "engine".
+This does not take into account any RAM required to process the files during the scanning process.

+ClamAV uses upwards of 2.4 GiB of RAM for a short period each day when loading new signature definitions.
+When the `clamd` processs reloads the databases after an update, the default behavior is for ClamAV to build a new engine based on the updated signatures first.
+Once loaded and once all scans that use the old engine have completed, the old engine is unloaded.
+This process is called "concurrent reloading" and enables scans to continue during the reload.
+As a consequence, `clamd` will use twice the amount of RAM for a brief period.
+During the reload.

+The `freshclam` process may also consume a sizeable chunk of memory when load-testing newly downloaded databases.
+It won't use quite as much as a `clamd` database reload, but it may still be enough to cause issues on some systems.

+If your container does not have enough RAM you can expect that the OS (or Docker) may kill your `clamd` process.
+Within Docker, this may cause your container to become unresponsive.
+If you're observing issues with ClamAV failing or becoming unresponsive once a day, it is likely that your system does not have enough RAM to run ClamAV.

+### What can I do to minimize RAM usage?

+#### `clamd` reload memory usage

+You can minimize `clamd` RAM usage by setting `ConcurrentDatabaseReload no` in `clamd.conf`.

+The downside is that `clamd` will block any new scans until reload is complete.

+#### `freshclam` memory usage

+You can disable `freshclam` database load testing to minimize RAM usage by setting `TestDatabases no` in `freshclam.conf`.

+The downside here is a risk that a download may fail in an unexpected way and that `freshclam` will unknowingly keep the broken database, causing `clamd` to fail to load/reload the broken file.

 ## The official images on Docker Hub

 ClamAV image tags [on Docker Hub](https://hub.docker.com/r/clamav/clamav) follow these naming conventions.